Work Location: Springfield Campus

 Minimum Acceptable Qualifications

-The minimum acceptable qualifications for the position of Assistant Professor are prescribed in the Faculty Handbook.
+An earned terminal degree or the degree required for teaching in certain disciplines is required.
+Potential or demonstrated teaching ability is required.
+A willingness to serve the academic unit, college, and the University is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 EO/AA and Diversity Statement